 5. Staff Requirement In A Cloud Kitchen Restaurant

-The secret sauce behind a successful restaurant is the team that works for it, the Chef being the most important part of the team, as they not only prepare the food but also helps in designing the menu.
-In an online kitchen, a minimum of nine employees is required.
+The secret sauce behind a successful restaurant is the team that works for it, with the Chef being the most critical part of the team, as they not only prepare the food but also helps in designing the menu.
+In an online kitchen, a minimum of five employees is required.
 You’d need at least two chefs, two helpers, and one housekeeper.
 The salary of the staff depends on their experience.
-The average salary of the chef at Commis level 1 is Rs 14000- Rs 15000 while that of helpers and other staff salary range between Rs 6000- Rs 8000 based on their work.
+The average salary of the Chef at Commis level 1 is Rs 14000- Rs 15000, while that of helpers and other staff salary range between Rs 6000- Rs 8000 based on their work.
 Apart from the kitchen staff, two employees at the delivery and one at the counter for receiving online and telephonic orders are required.
-Here we would also like to recommend you to partner with the third-party delivery services which work on per order basis.
+Here we would also like to recommend you to partner with the third-party delivery services which work on a per order basis.

 6. Staff Uniform For Cloud Kitchen Employees

-For a cloud kitchen, one may feel that staff uniform is not required.
+For a cloud kitchen, one may feel that a staff uniform is not required.
 However, it is still heavily recommended to have a dress code for maintaining discipline, cleanliness, and hygiene.
-The staff uniform would not cost more than Rs 7,000 – Rs 8,000 at Rs 150 per T-Shirt.
-However, if ordered in bulk the cost can go down to up to Rs 100 per T-Shirt as well.
+Also, provide your cloud kitchen staff with essential hygiene and safety standards equipment such as masks, hair caps, and gloves.

 7. Point Of Sale Technology Needed For A Cloud Kitchen

 The entire online food ordering and delivery system are heavily dependent on the proper acceptance of food orders.
-It is also important to keep track of the number of orders incoming from the various online ordering platforms.
+It is also essential to keep track of the number of orders incoming from the various online ordering platforms.
 Tracking of orders and detailed reporting is essential for the smooth functioning of restaurants.
 Select a POS that is customized to suit the requirements of the online ordering website.
 The one we recommend is our very own POSist software, which is hardware-independent and completely browser-based.
-You can use any web-enabled device such as a computer, laptop, tablet or even your mobile to generate the bills.
-The cost for this should not exceed more than 25000.
+You can use any web-enabled device such as a computer, laptop, tablet, or even your mobile to generate the bills.

 8. Mobile Phones And Other Miscellaneous Items